 On your iOS device: Go to Settings app → Wi-Fi/Bluetooth → Turn Off the Switch.

-On your Mac: Click on Wi-Fi/Bluetooth icon and then turn it off.
+On your Mac: Click on the Wi-Fi/Bluetooth icon and then turn it off.

 Then, restart both your iPhone and Mac.
 Once they have restarted, turn on Bluetooth and Wi-Fi on your devices.
 They try to use this feature; it should work now.

 Simply open the supported app, right-click on the place where you want to insert the image, and then click on Take Photo → Now, use your iPhone to snap the pick.
 Check out, the photo will instantly appear in the app.

 Solution #2: Sign Out Of iCloud Account and Sign Back In

 Ensure that both your iOS and macOS devices are signed in to the same iCloud account.
 If you are already using the same account; sign out and then sign back in.

 On Your iOS Device: Open Settings app → Your name → Sign Out and confirm.